House Buying Process FAQs

-If you would like to discuss something with the Sales Adviser it would be wise to make an appointment in case the sales centre or showhome is busy.
+If you would like to discuss something with the Development Sales Manager it would be wise to make an appointment in case the sales centre or showhome is busy.
 You can make an appointment via this website, please use the 'book an appointment' facility on any of our development pages.
 Otherwise please feel free to visit our sales centres anytime during opening hours.

 We do have an assisted move package 'MiMove' which is available on some of our developments.
 Please visit the sales centre on your development of interest for more details.